 Non-spendable Not available for spending, either now or in the future, because of their form (e.g., debt retirement, inventory, prepaids) Restricted Constraints on spending that are legally enforceable by outside parties.
-Committed Constraints on spending that the government imposes upon itself by highest-level formal action prior to the close of the period.
-Unrestricted Assigned Resources intended for spending for a purpose set by the governing body itself or by some person or body delegated to exercise such authority in accordance with policy established by the City Council.
+Unrestricted Committed Constraints on spending that the government imposes upon itself by highest-level for prior to the close of the perior Assigned Resources intended for spending for a purpose set be the governing body itself or by some person or body delegated to exercise such authority in accordance with policy established by the City Council.
 Unassigned Residual (general fund only)